 Rather old-fashioned for 1938

-Walter Brennan, only in his forties but already playing Gabby Hayes-esque cranky old-timer parts, is the ranch foreman Chukawalla in a wig who goes on the cattle drive, ten years before doing the same with Wayne in Red River.
-Brennan was in over 100 Westerns, from the silent The Calgary Stampede in 1925 to Smoke in the Wind in 1975 and always enjoyable.
+Walter Brennan, only in his forties but already playing Gabby Hayes-esque cranky old-timer parts, is the ranch foreman Chukawalla in a wig who goes on the cattle drive, ten years before doing the same with John Wayne in Red River.
+Brennan was in over 100 Westerns, from the silent The Calgary Stampede in 1925 to Smoke in the Wind in 1975, was always enjoyable - and was a better actor than some gave him credit for.
 Dependable standby Raymond Hatton plays Randy’s sidekick Cal Tuttle, trapper in a coonskin cap, who detests company.
 He is dry and actually quite amusing.
 I must do a post on Ray Hatton one day: one half of an early comedy team with Wallace Beery, he was in many silent Westerns all through the 20s, then was very well known as the tobacco-chewing Rusty Joslin in the Three Mesquiteers series.
 He was also Johnny Mack Brown’s sidekick.
 He was a key presence in the world of the Western.
 Good old Francis Ford, elder brother of director John, is, unusually, billed above the line as the colorful Uncle Dud.
 It was the 203rd of his 250 Westerns, in a career which went from 1910 to 1953.
 Chris-Pin Martin is a Mexican cowhand in a big sombrero.

 It’s a Reconstruction era story.
 The majority of Hollywood Westerns were heavily slanted in favor of the Union when it came to the Civil War but quite a few were strongly anti-Reconstruction.
 This one opens with screen text telling us that “The South was ruled as a conquered enemy.
 Northern politicians wallowed in an orgy of power – of plunder … of tribute and tyranny and death.”
 Randolph Scott himself toed this line: he would make Thunder over the Plains with André De Toth in 1953 which also portrayed the period entirely negatively.
 The Texans is set in Indianola, Texas in 1865 and opens with a swaggering drunken African-American soldier on the sidewalk and a white man in Confederate uniform snarling, “Look, white men stevedoring” as whites do ‘Negro’ work of heavy lifting.
 As in Thunder over the Plains, all the Northerners are crooked and/or drunken carpetbaggers.
 Their leader is the slimy Isaiah Middlebrack (the names are quite enjoyable in this movie) played by Robert Barrat.
 Barrat, a pal of James Cagney’s, did plummy-voiced lawyers and historical figures at a rate of 20 pictures a year.
 He’d also been Chingachgook in Randy’s first really big hit, his 1936 Last of the Mohicans.